pachterlab/kite/README.md

 This package offers a few utilities to help with demultiplexing samples using kallisto bus.

 `make_mismatch_map(filename)`

 This function returns all sample tags and and their single base mismatches (hamming distance 1).

-It returns a dictionary 4*tag_length*number_of_tags the size of the original tag) e.g. tags AA and TT  result in 4*2*2 = 16 tags.
+It returns a dictionary 4 * tag_length * number_of_tags the size of the original tag.

+e.g. tags AA and TT  result in 4*2*2 = 16 tags.